kniggit/boulderunner/README.md

 ## Spring Boot
 I have not used Spring Boot prior to this project.
 Knowing that I want to utilize a Web API based solution, a lightweight web server had to be set up.
 It could be set up manually (time consuming, which is unacceptable).
 Seeing Spring Boot before in other projects, I knew it had a plethora of features that might solve my issue.

 Hooking Spring Boot into this allowed me to get a basic web server and endpoint up and running in under 1 hour.
 That was awesome!

+### README.md
+Not working on open source software much, creating and editing this README.md was *VERY* fun.
+I enjoy developing good documentation and learning to do it using the features available in the README.md was interesting!

 ## JSON
 Chose to convert the trail data from CSV to JSON for several reasons: